 Indian Green Peas with Pan-Fried Cheese

 Finally a mutter paneer recipe that is spicy and assertive enough for my table.
 I have to admit that in the past I had grown to avoid this classic dish, because restaurant versions are so bland.
-Luckily I recently discovered this recipe which demands a serious amount of fresh chiles and ginger.
+Luckily I recently discovered this spicy mutter paneer recipe which demands a serious amount of fresh chilies and ginger.

 I found this recipe in Raghavan Iyer’s heavy tome of a cookbook called 660 Curries.
-Over the past few months, this cookbook has captured my heart.
-Not only are its options inexhaustible, but each recipe I’ve assembled has been surprisingly phenomenal.
-I promise to share other recipes soon (like his sensational mustard-green-saag paneer and his fresh corn with curry leaves).
+Over the past few months, this cookbook has captured me.
+Not only are its options inexhaustible, but each recipe I’ve cooked has been phenomenal like his sensational mustard-green-saag paneer.

 This recipe is so addictive that you might want to double the recipe, and share leftovers with friends all week.